Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/Training your first DLC Model /index.md

 #

 A typical DeepLabCut project consists of the following 4 steps:
-- creating a project and editing the config.yaml file
+- Creating a project and editing the config.yaml file
-- extracting and labeling frames
+- Extracting and labeling frames
-- training a model to learn your markers
+- Training a model to learn your markers
-- analyze videos and extract coordinates
+- Analyze videos and extract coordinates

 This process can be expanded at will by evaluating the model after training, refining outlier labels, merging new frames and re-training the model several times.
 An overview of the whole process and the corresponding python commands can be found in the jupyter notebook provided as [Part I](https://github.com/Guillermo-Hidalgo-Gadea/UQOAB/blob/main/First%20DLC%20project/partI.ipynb).
 If you have a GPU on your machine, you can just follow those steps.
 Because this won’t be the case for most of us, at least at the beginning, we will work from a DLC-CPU environment and outsource the model training to a cloud computing environment in google colab.
 For this step you will need the colab notebook provided as [Part II](https://github.com/Guillermo-Hidalgo-Gadea/UQOAB/blob/main/First%20DLC%20project/partII.ipynb).